inFlow’s API

 How can I access the API?

-To gain access to inFlow’s API you will need an active inFlow Cloud subscription, as well you will need to subscribe to the API add-on.
-You can do that from the subscription page found here: https://app.inflowinventory.com/options/account/subscription/change
+To gain access to inFlow’s API, you will need an active inFlow Inventory subscription and the API add-on.
+You can do that from the Account page in inFlow.

-Then, you can go to https://app.inflowinventory.com/options/integrations and generate an API key.
-To create a new API key click “Add new API key”, give it a name and once it’s created you’ll be given your API key to access to your inFlow Cloud account (until revoked), so please keep it safe!
-You will also need your ‘companyId’, an identifier for your inFlow Cloud account, which can be found on the integration page as well with your API keys.
+Then, you can go to inFlow’s Integration page and generate an API key.
+To create a new API key, click “Add new API key” and give it a name.
+Once it’s created, you’ll be given your API key to access your inFlow Inventory account (until revoked), so please keep it safe!
+You will also need your ‘companyId’, an identifier for your inFlow Inventory account, which can be found on the integration page as well with your API keys.

 Sample API Requests